|

 • Reciprocal memberships and other membership options or discounts

-Museums 4Kids do best when they know exactly what is expected of them.
-Some museums require quiet and others are loud and boisterous hubs of activity.
-Take a few minutes before going inside to talk about what you’re going to do and what behavior is expected.
+Kids do best when they know exactly what is expected of them.
+Some museums require quiet, and others are loud and boisterous hubs of activity.
+Before going inside, take a few minutes to talk about what you’re going to do and what behavior is expected.

-It’s also a great time to ask museum staff for their recommendations on any “can’t miss” exhibits.You don’t want to run out of time right as your child sees something irresistible.
-Museum staff generally want to share their knowledge and most are happy to give you suggestions.
+When you check in, ask museum staff for their recommendations on any “can’t miss” exhibits.
+You don’t want to run out of time right as your child sees something irresistible.
+Museum staff generally want to share their knowledge, and they’re usually happy to give you suggestions.

-Most of all remember to enjoy the day together and have fun making great memories!
+Most of all, remember to enjoy the day together and have fun making great memories!

 Similar Posts